david672orford/tech-for-teaching/software/ffmpeg/index.md

 can be used by non-experts thanks to the numerous recipies available on the Internet.

-## Recipies
+## Recipes

-Here are some recipies which are likely to be useful to teachers.
+Here are some recipes which are likely to be useful to teachers.

 ### Trim a Video File